USS Cairo: Gallery

 USS Cairo in her final resting place at Vicksburg National Military Park.
 A wooden framework has been built to support what remains of the ship.

 One of the cannons on the side of the Cairo.
 The framework for the paddlewheels is in the background.

-Capstan of the Cairo, used to lift the anchor, and to pull hawsers taut.
+Capstan of the Cairo, used to lift the anchor and to pull hawsers taut.

 George R. Yost, aged 14, served as 1st Class Boy aboard the Cairo.

+The Cairo is featured on Mississippi's America the Beautiful quarter.